opendocsg/slw-judgments-backfill/2012_SGHC_172/report.md

 29     Parties to a lawsuit often make offers to each other in order to try to settle the lawsuit out of court.
 Such an offer, however, is not an “offer to settle” within the meaning of Order 22A.
 Order 22A is a statutory mechanism which requires parties to specifically invoke through the use of certain prescribed forms.

 30     The Order 22A mechanism, once invoked, has several consequences, the most important one being the cost consequences set out in Order 22A rule 9.
-The Court of Appeal explained the cost consequences of Order 22A in _Singapore Airlines Ltd v Tan Shwu Leng_ [2001] 3 SLR(R) 439 at [38]:
+The Court of Appeal explained the cost consequences of Order 22A in _Singapore Airlines Ltd v Tan Shwu Leng_ <span class="citation">[2001] 3 SLR(R) 439</span> at [38]:

  38 The scheme of things under O 22A is verily to encourage the plaintiffs to be realistic in their assessment of what they are entitled to and on the part of the defendants, to make reasonable offers, on pain of having to bear the costs on the indemnity basis if they should persist in their exaggerated claims or maintain their unreasonable position (in respect of an offer from the plaintiff).
 The order seeks to promote responsible conduct on the part of both parties.
 It discourages obstinacy.
 The wide discretion given to the court in r 12 is to enable the court to take all pertinent facts and circumstances into account and arrive at an order on costs which is fair and just.